 Arizona, prisoners reach deal to settle death penalty suit

 Lawyers for a group of condemned prisoners who sued over how Arizona conducts executions have told a federal judge that they've reached a settlement with the state.
-Lawyers for a group of condemned prisoners who sued over how Arizona conducts executions have told a federal judge that they've reached a settlement with the state.
+A winter-like storm brought snow to the Sierra Nevada giving skiers the opportunity to enjoy the slopes as summer gets underway.

 Add your comments below